Bill Lafleur: Early years

 Lafleur attended Norfolk Catholic High School, where he played quarterback, safety, and handled all kicking duties for coach Jeff Bellar.
 He led the Knights to the Class C state title in 1991 and a runner-up finish as a senior in 1993.
 As a punter, he averaged 44 yards per punt as a senior.
 Lafleur claimed all-state honors as both a quarterback and a punter in 1993.

 He was also a three-time state track qualifier in Long, Triple, and High Jump, as well as the 100M.
 Lafleur placed second in the triple jump by covering 45 feet as a Junior.
 His senior year was lost to an ACL injury as was his Junior campaign in the fall and winter sports.

 College career

-Lafleur spent five years playing football for the University of Nebraska, where he walked on as a punter.
+Lafleur spent five years playing football for the University of Nebraska–Lincoln, where he walked on as a punter.
 He was redshirted in 1994 and was used sparingly the next three seasons, backing up Jesse Kosch.

 Lafleur finally got his chance as a starting punter his senior season and did not disappoint, as he posted one of the best punting seasons in school history.
 He averaged 44.9 yards on 52 punts, including a career-long 64-yard blast against Colorado.
 He also buried opponents inside their own 20-yard line on 17 occasions.